-For thousands of years Shabbat has offered the Jewish People the opportunity to come together as a community to reconnect with ourselves, our tradition and each other.
+For thousands of years Shabbat has offered the Jewish people the opportunity to come together as a community to reconnect with ourselves, our tradition and each other.
 Beth Am offers several avenues to enhance the Shabbat experience.

 Our building is bustling with energetic children on Shabbat morning!
 Younger children march in the Torah parade; older ones receive the honor of reciting certain prayers from the Bimah and children of all ages are invited to lead the congregation in song.
-Our programs in the building allow for children from infants to 5th graders to engage and participate in age-appropriate ways, and children are always welcome in the Sanctuary at any time.
+Our programs in the building allow for children from infants to 5th graders to engage and participate in age-appropriate ways, and children are always welcome at Services any time.

 Shabbat Yachad – Our goal is to engage children and their grown-ups in meaningful experiences on Shabbat that lay the foundation for a lifelong connection to Judaism and love of Torah.
 Shabbat Yachad combines familiar children’s Shabbat songs with age-appropriate sensory experiences for newborns to kindergartners.

-Childcare – Childcare is provided every Shabbat, for children 18 months to 5 years old.
-It begins at 10 am, with a snack at 11 am, followed by Shabbat Yachad at approximately 10:45 am when scheduled.
+Childcare – Childcare is provided every Shabbat, for children 2 years to 5 years old.
+It begins at 10 am, with a snack at 10:30 am, followed by Shabbat Yachad at approximately 11:15 am when scheduled.

 Shabbat Lunch – Following the Shabbat service, congregants gather for a full dairy lunch (with vegan and gluten-free options) and the opportunity to socialize.
 Visitors to services are welcome to join and meet members of the congregation.